andstor/text-generation/README.md

 Stridden generation is done by only providing an input data column.
 This will be split into parts where each part is generated in a "sliding window" approach.
 Each window serves as the reference for the preceding window.
 The window stride (read size) is determined by the `--max_window_size` argument.
 The number of tokens to be generated is controlled by `--max_new_tokens`.
 The number of subsamples to use from each data example can be controlled by `--subsamples`.
 If `--subsamples` is set to `None`, all subsamples will be used.

 #### Filtering
-The dataset is filtered by the following criteria:
+The data is filtered by the following criteria:
 - The input is at least max_new_tokens + max_window_size long

 #### Window splitting